-Many students who are preparing for JEE have misconception that the only way to study and learn a topic or concept is to re-read it multiple times.
+Many students who are preparing for JEE have the misconception that the only way to study and learn a concept is to re-read it multiple times.
 This is not true.
-Simply reading from textbook or study material doesn’t engage you with the topic at all.
-For competitive exam preparation like JEE, you need better study methods to understand topics and concepts.
+Simply reading from a textbook or study material doesn’t engage you with the concepts at all.
+For competitive exam preparation like IIT JEE, you need better study methods to understand concepts and topics.

 1. Ask yourself questions from the topic

 After reading a topic, ask yourself questions about why and how things work.
 The specific questions that you ask yourself will depend on the topics you are studying.
 Questions might include: Why does x happen?
 How does y happen?
 What are the similarities and differences between x and y?

 As you ask yourself questions, find the answers in your study material (your textbook, class notes, any materials your teacher has provided, etc.).